-Sporting events and celebrations in Seattle through the weekend drew heavy traffic on Interstates 5, 90 and 405, as drivers shifted their routes away from the closed highway and ramps.
-WSDOT adjusted the I-90 and I-5 express lane schedules in anticipation of that congestion to help keep traffic flowing.
+The highway closed for construction at 8 p.m.
+Saturday, allowing fans to get to and from Husky Stadium for the University of Washington football game, and allow Sounders fans to get downtown for the 7:30 p.m. kick-off.
+Those sporting events and typical weekend travel meant heavy traffic on Interstates 5, 90 and 405, as drivers shifted their routes away from the closed SR 520 highway and ramps.
+WSDOT adjusted the I-90 express lane schedule to help keep traffic flowing.

-The next major highway closure will be a partial weekend in October.
-The closure is planned for 8 p.m.
-Saturday, Oct.
-15, to 5 a.m.
-Monday, Oct.
-17, to set girders at Evergreen Point Road.
+The next major highway closure is planned for 8 p.m.
+Saturday, Nov.
+5, to 5 a.m.
+Monday, Nov.
+7, to set 24 more girders at Evergreen Point Road.
+The closure start time will be rescheduled if the Nov.
+5 UW football game is scheduled in the evening.
+We will not close the bridge until at least two hours after the game ends.
 By scheduling major construction closures on weekends, the highway stays open for commuters and businesses during the work week.

 The work is part of WSDOT’s SR 520 Eastside Transit and HOV Project, a three-year, $306-million widening of SR 520 to make it safer with more reliable travel times.
-When complete the highway will have three lanes in each direction from Medina to Bellevue.
+When complete, the highway will have three lanes in both directions from Medina to Bellevue.
 The project includes rebuilding interchanges, adding lanes for buses and carpools, installing fish-passable culverts and building highway lids and transit stops in the center of the highway.
 WSDOT awarded the design-build contract to Eastside Corridor Constructors (ECC), a joint venture of Granite Construction Company and PCL Construction Services.